Shell corporation: European Union

 Within the European Union outlined here, the problem has arisen of the lack of a common definition at Community level of shell companies, often also defined by the specific legislation of Member States as non-operating companies.

-To compensate for this absence and with the aim of preventing, identifying, and combating the misuse of shell companies for tax purposes, on 22 December 2021, the European Commission adopted a proposal for an EU Directive to tackle the misuse of shell companies for tax purposes (n.
+To compensate for this absence and with the aim of preventing, identifying, and combating the misuse of shell companies for tax purposes, on 22 December 2021, the European Commission adopted a proposal for an EU directive (n.
 565/2021).
-Also known as the "Unshell" or "Atad 3 - Anti Tax Avoidance Directive", the proposal requires the unanimous agreement of all 27 EU Member States' finance ministers before entering into force.
+Also known as “Unshell” or "ATAD 3 - Anti-Tax Avoidance Directive,“ the proposal would aim to support Member States in identifying shell companies located in the EU that are used exclusively for tax purposes, through an ”access test" that assesses the percentage of passive income, the degree of cross-border operations of the entity, and the possible outsourcing of management functions.

-This proposal for a directive from the Commission No. 565 of 2021 would have amended a previous European Union directive, namely Directive 2011/16/EU on administrative cooperation in the field of taxation.
+This proposal for a directive from the Commission No. 565 of 2021 would have amended a previous European Union directive, namely directive 2011/16/EU on administrative cooperation in the field of taxation.

 As can be inferred from the text of the proposal itself, the European Union would be competent to enact legislation in this area by invoking Article 115 of the Treaty on the Functioning of the European Union.

 According to the European Union's special legislative procedure, the proposed directive would have required a unanimous vote in the Council of the EU, after consultation with the European Parliament and the European Economic and Social Committee.

 However, despite the legal basis having been correctly identified, the Council of the EU formally announced its decision to abandon the draft directive in question in ECOFIN Report 9960/2025, published on June 18, 2025.